Can You Drive After Laughing Gas

 Because laughing gas is such a mild, yet effective, type of sedation, patients who are afraid of the dentist often choose laughing gas for cleanings, as well as other dental procedures and treatments.

-It’s important to note that with the other two types of sedation for dentistry – oral sedation and IV sedation – you’ll need to arrange to have someone pick you up after your appointment, drive you home, and watch you for a few hours to make sure that you don’t have an adverse reaction to the sedation.
+It’s very important to make note that with the other two types of sedation for dentistry – oral sedation and IV sedation – you’ll need to arrange to have someone pick you up after your appointment, drive you home, and watch you for a few hours to make sure that you don’t have an adverse reaction to the sedation.